 There is no cost to participating in the study.
 Neither you nor your insurer will be charged for the convalescent plasma or its administration, or the blood tests required as part of the study.
 Charges for all standard medical care will be billed in the same manner regardless of participation.
 Funds are not available to cover the costs of any ongoing medical care and you remain responsible for the cost of non-research related care.
 For questions about your medical bill relative to research participation, contact the study doctor listed on this form.
 Will you be paid for being in the study?

 No. You will not be paid for being in the study.
-You may be compensated for up to $25 for your time and travel for the day 15 and day 30 study visits.
+In general, you may be compensated for up to $25 for your time and travel for the day 15 and day 30 study visits unless a different compensation scheme is described at the end of this consent form.

 What if you are injured as a result of being in this study?